pinax/django-announcements/README.md

     <a href="{{ announcement.get_absolute_url }}">Read more...</a>

-See [Template tags](./templatetags.md) for detail on pinax-announcements template tags.
+See [Template Tags](#template-tags) for detail on pinax-announcements template tags.

 ### Dismissing Announcements